aelg/AMediaServer/README.md

 Setup

 Make sure you got a raspberry pi running Arch with `setuptools` and `virtualenv.py` (do `$ easy_install virtualenv`) and `omxplayer` installed.
 If `unbuffer` from the `expect` package is installed it will be used to get better latency in the played time of the video in the player.
+It also seems that reading duration and subtitle information often fails without unbuffer.

 Goto the root of the repo and do:
 ```